metheos/OnStarJS/README.md

 **Use at your own risk.
 This is an unofficial library.**

+## Prerequisites

+This library requires [chromium-bidi](https://www.npmjs.com/package/chromium-bidi) to be installed and available in your environment.

 ## Usage

 Use the Get Account Vehicles request to see which requests your vehicle supports if you don't already know.